Typical AdWords Mistakes: Campaign Settings12 min read

 I will shamelessly steal this advice from Google’s ZMOT, (recommended read), if you do not have someone that is in charge of your Holiday Marketing Strategy, namely Google Shopping Campaigns, then you have to step up your game or bring someone to help you get through the Holidays.

 The Small Things Count Towards the Big Goal

-Even though many of the mistakes mentioned in this blog post might seem like taking the focus away from the big picture and micro-managing your AdWords campaign, they’re what make the foundation for your entire AdWords structure.
+Even though many of the mistakes mentioned in this blog post might seem like taking the focus away from the big picture and micro-managing your AdWords campaign, they’re what make the foundation for your entire Google Ads structure.

-Applying the right settings for your particular situation can prove to save several dollars off your CPA or improve your ad reach by several percent.
+Applying the right settings for your particular situation can prove to save several dollars off your CPA or improve your ad reach by several percents.